Key Takeaways:

 7 Software Piracy Protection System

-To address this challenge, implementing a robust software piracy protection application is paramount.
+To resolve this issue, developing an effective software piracy protection application is crucial.

 1. Digital Rights Management (DRM)